Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-Next up to bat were the night’s headline act, another local act that I personally believe are one of the most underrated / overlooked bands of them all in today’s scene, BASK.
-This Asheville-based band are one quartet that does not get the due recognition that I think they deserve, their music is just simply freaking amazing.
+Next up to bat was the night’s headline act, another local act that I personally believe is one of the most underrated / overlooked bands of them all in today’s scene, BASK.
+This Asheville-based band is one quartet that does not get the due recognition that I think they deserve, their music is just simply freaking amazing.

-Whether live or on album, BASK never fail to astound and impress me, and their set ending Day 1 of the Heavy Mountain Music & Beer Festival was no different.
+Whether live or on an album, BASK never fails to astound and impress me, and their set ending Day 1 of the Heavy Mountain Music & Beer Festival was no different.
 They provided the perfect capstone to this evening’s other live presentations from GREEN FIEND, TEMPTATION’S WINGS, and TOKE.